 55 pictures.
 If you click on a picture you will get the high resolution image.

 On another visit in December 2018 I took some photos during the conservation work.
-She was still open to visitors.
+The ship was still open to visitors.